 Early detection holds the key for ensuring that patients are able to take advantage of a greater range of treatment options and for ensuring that such efforts are met with greater success.
 Failure to properly identify and correctly diagnosis a tumor can drastically reduce the chances of successful treatment and full recovery.
 In situations where treatment may have been delayed due to a misdiagnosis or other error on behalf of the healthcare provider, patients and their families may wish to obtain legal assistance in order to explore their options.

 The consequences of a brain tumor that was not detected in time are often quite severe.
 Premature death or permanent disability that may stem from a misdiagnosed brain tumor may require survivors to take legal action in order to obtain any financial compensation they may be owed.
-If you or a member of your family have suffered from a brain tumor that was misdiagnosed, the services and assistance of the right personal injury and malpractice lawyer can be make a real difference.
+If you or a member of your family have suffered from a brain tumor that was misdiagnosed, the services and assistance of the Chicago Medical Malpractice Lawyers can be make a real difference.